-Indeed, at that time, my Google search yielded only one relevant result: a link to a pdf report in Czech published in 2007 by the Czech Security Services Archive.
+Indeed, at that time, my google search yielded only one relevant result: a link to a pdf report in Czech published in 2007 by the Czech Security Services Archive.
 It was ominously titled “Arnold Keilberth, novinář a spolupracovník státní bezpečnosti” (in English: “Arnold Keilberth, journalist and collaborator with the state security service.”
 Click on the link to download the report.)

 When I read the title, my blood ran cold.

-If you follow the link to download the report, you’ll see that it’s written in dense, legalistic Czech (some of it beyond my own comprehension).
-As I made my way slowly through the report’s nearly 20 pages, though, I was able stitch together a more complete and nuanced understanding of who Arnold was (“was” is the right tense here – I learned from the report that Arnold died in 2001).
-He was a much more complicated figure than he’d ever let on in person and, like many Czechs of his generation, he was in turns both a perpetrator and a victim.
+If you follow the link to download the report, you’ll see that it’s written in dense, legalistic Czech (much of it beyond my own comprehension).
+As I made my way slowly through the report’s nearly 20 pages, though, I was able stitch together a more complete understanding of who Arnold was (“was” is the right tense here – I learned from the report that Arnold died in 2001).
+He was a much more complicated figure than he’d ever let on in person, and like many Czechs of his generation he was, in turns, both a perpetrator and a victim.

-Some of the report’s details, here and there, may not be entirely accurate, though I see no reason to doubt the document’s clear, unambiguous conclusion: Arnold – or "ARNO," one of his several code names -- was more than a passive collaborator.
+Some of the report’s details may not be entirely accurate, though I see no reason to doubt the document’s clear, unambiguous conclusion: Arnold – or "ARNO," one of his several code names -- was more than a passive collaborator.
 He was a willing, active and, at times, highly valued asset within the Czechoslovak state-security apparatus.